April 29 & 30, 2017

 and a saddle/gun shop (that sells black power for cannons).
 Today, in the

 local area, there are still sections of the Federal trenches on private property.

 Kings' Chapel is a housing community in Arrington, TN with over 600 acres of open and wooded land

 available for this event.
 The historical church building will be the location for the Living History

 provided by the 19th AL Civilian Corps.
 There will also be several lectures and a Civil War era

-church service on Saturday and Sunday.
+church service on Sunday.
 There will be large areas set aside for military camps

 in the nearby wooded areas.
 The event will have plenty of public parking.